 Not all companies offer 24/7 emergency services.
-So, keeping a list of a professional plumber can fix any issues regarding pipes immediately.
+So, keeping a list of professional plumbers can fix any pipe issues immediately.
 The pipe repair cost depends on the severity of the damage and the location of the pipe.

 Contact Your Insurance Company

 If a pipe burst causes water damage to your home, contact your homeowner’s insurance company.
 In most cases, burst pipes are included and covered in a standard homeowner’s insurance policy.
 Be sure to talk to your insurance provider about the damage and the necessary repairs, so they can let you know the details of your coverage.

 You can use mops, towels, and buckets to remove standing water.
 If needed, you can use a wet/dry vacuum to seep the water faster.
 To prevent mold and mildew growth and moisture-related problems, set fans and dehumidifiers.
 Let them sit until the area is totally dry.